hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_event_archive.html.markdown

 The following arguments are supported:

-* `archive_name` - (Required) The name of the new event archive.
+* `name` - (Required) The name of the new event archive.
 The archive name cannot exceed 48 chars.
 * `event_source_arn` - (Required) Event bus source ARN from where these events should be archived.
 * `description` - (Optional) The description of the new event archive.
 * `event_pattern` - (Optional) Instructs the new event archive to only capture events matched by this pattern.
 By default, it attempts to archive every event received in the `event_source_arn`.